 Creating a backup schedule

 As you can see, we are now prompted to schedule backups for this server.
-Essentially, the Windows Azure Backup Agent is a scheduler for creating backups.
+Essentially, the Microsoft Azure Backup Agent is a scheduler for creating backups.
 Create a new schedule by clicking the Schedule Backup button.

 Specify the directories whose data should be stored in the cloud.
 For example, select the current user's profile.

 In addition to useful data, the current user's profile may also contain some unimportant data, for example, files with the .tmp extension, so we can define in the scheduler that files with this extension not be considered.
 To do this, click Exclusion Settings, define the same directory that we want to store in the cloud, and select that the .tmp extension to be ignored.
 Also, set the value of the Subfolders property to 'Yes' so that the scheduler applies this rule to all sub-folders in the root folder.

 For the next step, we have to specify the frequency of this task.
 The task itself cannot run more often than 3 times per day.

 The final step: specify the period of time for backups to be stored in the repository.
 Possible values are: for the last 7, 15 and 30 days.